To contact a midwife please phone the Cotswold Maternity Unit, Chipping Norton on:

 Partners are welcome to attend antenatal appointments.

 A midwife from Chipping Norton Maternity Unit attends the surgery once a week to hold antenatal clinics.
-Currently her clinics are held on Mondays, but if you are unable to attend on a Monday it is also possible to be seen at Chipping Norton.
+Currently her clinics are held on Fridays, but if you are unable to attend on a Friday it is also possible to be seen at Chipping Norton.

 When you come home from hospital with your baby you will be visited at home by a member of the Community Midwife Team who will be able to give you advice and support on care of your baby.
 She will arrange further visits wither at home or at the midwifery drop in centre until the baby is 10 – 28 days old.
 Thereafter the care is handed over to our health visitor.

 For the mother, you need to make a doctor’s appointment at the surgery for 6 weeks after the birth for a review of the pregnancy and a postnatal examination.
 If you have any problems before that appointment then contact your midwife or a GP.

 For information about breastfeeding and where to get local advice and support, please see the leaflet below produced by the practice.